docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-presentations">Presentations</h1>

 The presentation is signed using the holder's private key as it is being created.
-For the verifier to validate the presentation, he must also check the issuer's signature and the holder's public key.
+To validate the presentation, the verifier must also check the issuer's signature and the holder's public key.
 One way to achieve this is to make the holder have a DID too, so that the verifier can look up the DID on the chain and learn the public key.

-The API allows you create and sign a verifiable presentation out of one or more Verifiable Credentials.
+The API allows you to create and sign a verifiable presentation out of one or more Verifiable Credentials.

 ## Create a presentation